samuel-manners/revisionSearchEngine/README.md

 2. **npm (Node Package Manager)**: Version 10 or higher
    - npm is bundled with Node.js.
 After installing Node.js, you should automatically have npm available.

-To verify your installations, open a terminal or command prompt and run the following commands:
+   - To verify your installations, open a terminal or command prompt and run the following commands:

 ```bash
 node -v
 npm -v
 ```

+3. **MySQL Database**
+   - You will need a database to be able to receieve your recycling information from which will need to include info such as name, brand e.c.t
+   - Alter database details by altering the file db.js
+4. **Google Cloud Credentials**
+   - To run the AI vision utility, you will need to get API credentials from Googles Vision API, website: [Google Cloud Vision](https://cloud.google.com/vision?hl=en)
+   - Get API keys in JSON format and alter import in AIVision.js

 ## Installation